stfc/RegentParticleDSL/docs/io_modules/io.md

 ```

 Parameters:
 - `filename`: A full or relative path to the required HDF5 output file location.
+This must be a regentlib.string variable (discussed shortly).
 - `mapper`: A HDF5-compatible mapper between the HDF5 file and the particle type.
 This is discussed later in this documentation.
 - `particle_array`: The particle array symbol.
 Usually this is `variables.particle_array`